MicrosoftDocs/Viva/Viva/insights/advanced/analyst/metric-rules.md

     * If the duration of the meeting is 24 hours or more.
     * If the meeting is canceled.
     * If the user is not the meeting organizer, and if their response to a meeting invite is anything other than "Accept."
-    * If there are less than two participants.
+    * If there are fewer than two participants.
     * If the event is set to show as anything other than "Busy" on participant's calendars.

 :::image type="content" source="../images/meeting-exclusions-rule1.png" alt-text="Screenshot that shows the Metric rules page with Meeting exclusions listed." lightbox="../images/meeting-exclusions-rule1.png":::